Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the log to view older versions.

+Version 1.5.6

+* Added <code>restrictInput</code> option which when true will only allow keys that exist in the virtual keyboard to be typed/pasted into the window.

 Version 1.5.5

 * Removed jquery-ui class "ui-helper-hidden-accessible" as the recent change now prevents the popup from showing.